TerseAI/SampleProjects/README.md

-# SampleProjects
+# Terse Sample Projects

-A repo of sample projects built in Terse
+This repo contains example projects built in Terse.
+Use to get inspiration for the kind of Typescript based workflows you can build out yourself!